jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 `<< rule rich>>`

-(*Implicit* embedded procedure reference causes a separate implicit call.)
+(*Implicit* embedded command reference causes a separate implicit call.)

 ####### Brainstorm 6

 `<< interpretation issues >>`

-__*Procedures can only be Called from another Procedure*__
+__*Commands can only be Called from another Command*__

-*Procedures can only be called directly from another procedure.*
+*Commands can only be called directly from another command.*

 < Because a call executes its target when its container square is executed.
-Actually, relate all restrictions to the fact that procedures execute. >
+Actually, relate all restrictions to the fact that commands execute. >

 < 2021-04-20: These issues seem to disappear with introducing the diamond for execution and having distinct call and reference lines: dashed vs. solid line styles. >

-A procedure symbol might only have a call line if it’s directly inside another procedure.
-Usually the call line first exits the procedure that contains the call.
+A command symbol might only have a call line if it’s directly inside another command.
+Usually the call line first exits the command that contains the call.
 In other words: a call line usually directly exits a square.

 ![](images/7.%20Commands%20Ideas.053.png)

-Only when you call a clause or an embedded procedure reference, the line doesn’t exit the procedure first:
+Only when you call a clause or an embedded command reference, the line doesn’t exit the command first:

 *Call to clause:*
 ![](images/7.%20Commands%20Ideas.054.jpeg)

-*Call an internal procedure reference:*
+*Call an internal command reference:*
 ![](images/7.%20Commands%20Ideas.055.jpeg)

 `<< creation behavior of commands >>`